Military Sleep Studies

 However, the World Health Organization is not alone in the observation.

-Numerous professionals across an international collection of universities observe that insufficient sleep causes a variety of medical and mental dysfunctions that has become a public health concern and is linked to half of the causing cases of death within the USA alone with direct links between inadequate sleep and negative outcomes.
+Numerous professionals across an international collection of universities observe that insufficient sleep causes a variety of medical and mental dysfunctions that have become a public health concern and is linked to half of the cases of death within the USA alone with direct links between inadequate sleep and negative outcomes.
 [66]

 This will come as no surprise after learning that sleep deprivation is connected with many major health issues which are the leading causes of death including cancer, heart disease, stroke, diabetes, and accidents.
 [67]

-It has been documented in the journal for European Sleep Research Society that individuals who sleep for less than an average of 7 hours per night are at a higher risk of adverse health conditions and sleep duration is now an important determinant of health.
+It has been documented in the journal for the European Sleep Research Society that individuals who sleep for less than an average of 7 hours per night are at a higher risk of adverse health conditions and sleep duration is now an important determinant of health.
 [68]

 Reasons For Sleep Deprivation